ghuynh11/truth-seeker-data-analysis-project/README.md

 *Source:
 Study “TruthSeeker: The Largest Social Media Ground-Truth Dataset for Real/Fake Content” by Sajjad Dadkhah Member, IEEE, Xichen Zhang, Alexander Gerald Weismann, Amir Firouzi, Ali A. Ghorbani Senior Member, IEEE.*

+**Explaination of the evaluation process:**
+Each Tweet in the TruthSeeker dataset was evaluated by multiple annotators to assess how closely it alligns with the verified statement.
+The following label systems are used:
+- 5_label_majority_answer: Options included Agree, Mostly Agree, Disagree, Mostly Disagree, and Unrelated.
+This approach shows how information from the Tweets relates to the truth.
+- 3_label_majority_answer: A simplified version with Agree, Disagree, and Unrelated as the only choices.
+→ This classification provides more nuanced insights compared to a simple binary (true/false) system, allowing for a finer-grained analysis of misinformation.
+Meaning, it captures the complexity of real-world information, rather than reducing everything to just right or wrong.

+Why this matters:
+In many social media posts, content is not purely factual or entirely false.
+People mix facts with opinions, or take facts out of context, which creates ambiguity.
+A binary system (true vs. false) would oversimplify these cases.
+Instead, using labels like “Mostly Agree,” “Mostly Disagree,” or “Unrelated” helps us:
+- Understand how close a post is to the truth
+- Detect subtle forms of misinformation

 **Is the data ROCCC?**
 - Reliable: yes, considering the thorough ground truth verification and fact-checking process
 - Original: yes